janjagusch/kimono.guru/docs/beginners.md

 ### Keeping Yourself and the Mats Safe
 For everyone’s safety, it is essential that we keep both ourselves and the training environment clean.
 Here are some key habits to adopt:

+#### Don’t Leave the Mat Barefoot
+A simple but important rule: **On the mat you’re barefoot, off the mat you wear slippers.**
+- This prevents bringing dirt or bacteria from street shoes onto the mat.
+- Going to the bathroom barefoot is especially forbidden.

 #### Clean the Mats
 After training, sweep the mats to remove hair, fuzz, and debris.
 Then disinfect with a **hospital-grade disinfectant spray** to kill harmful bacteria and fungi.